kurt-krueckeberg/pn/update.md

 # The Problem

+## The Rambling Discouse Below

+This is my "life history".
+I got agitated last week and captured what was running around in my head.
+What as mess neuropathy and the "treatments" has caused.
+Who even does this sort thing?

 I have peripheral neuropathy that has gotten to the point that I have trouble walking and by 11am my foot and lower legs get really uncomfortable and that grows worse as the day progresses.
 I cope with this by walking every day on the treadmill at the YMCA for .9 miles.
 Every night before bed, I rub my foot and ankles with capsaicin cream.
 Thankfully my feet up to now don't cause terrible problems when I sleep, but my hands do.